Fitness Test Rules for Cars, Bikes, and Commercial Vehicles

 Structural integrity

-Fitness test rules exist to protect public safety, the environment, and vehicle owners themselves.
-While passing a fitness test allows continued use in most parts of India, repeated failures or regional age bans mean that scrapping becomes the responsible option.
+Vehicle fitness test rules exist to protect public safety, the environment, and vehicle owners themselves.
+While passing a vehicle fitness test allows continued use in most parts of India, repeated failures or regional age bans make car scrap the more responsible option.

 Understanding these rules early helps owners: